 Some consider it a transitional area or claim it’s undergoing gentrification.
 I won’t argue that point — except to say I think it has pretty much reached the tail end of gentrification.

-The borders of Starland aren’t clearly defined.
-Here’s a rough guideline:
+The borders of Starland aren’t always clearly defined, but here’s a rough guideline:

 • North: 31st Street